 In order to help assure global stability, IMF activities fall within three categories:

-- Surveillance of economic developments on a national, regional, and global scale.
+Surveillance of economic developments on a national, regional, and global scale.

-- Technical assistance for low- and middle-income countries on designing and/or upgrading macroeconomic, financial, and structural policies.
+Technical assistance for low- and middle-income countries on designing and/or upgrading macroeconomic, financial, and structural policies.

-- Lending to countries in need of financial assistance in order to rebuild international reserves, stabilize currencies, and/or pay for imports.
+Lending to countries in need of financial assistance in order to rebuild international reserves, stabilize currencies, and/or pay for imports.

 You can expect to find the following types of information and/or publications from the FAO:

-- Research, statistics, forecasts, and analysis based on tracking of global, regional, and individual economies and markets
+Research, statistics, forecasts, and analysis based on tracking of global, regional, and individual economies and markets

 The Global Financial Stability Report; published twice per year, provides up-to-date analysis of developments in global financial markets

 "The IFS database contains approx. 32,000 time series covering more than 200 countries and areas, including all series appearing on the IFS country pages; exchange rate series for all Fund member countries, plus Aruba and the Netherlands Antilles: major Fund account series; and most other world, area, and country series from the IFS World Tables."
-Also held in CDROM
+Also held in CDROM and in print.

 Find trade data for countries and country groups, commodity prices, national accounts, inflation, unemployment rates, balance of payments, and fiscal indicators.
 Download entire dataset, or by country, or by country group & commodity prices.
 Data available from 1980, projections for next 5 years.